vlang/vlibc/PORTING.md

 # Porting vlibc

+## How to port

 To get the changes on tree please make a pull request, I can mantain and update them from there if needed.

 The modifications to do to port vlibc are located in 4 folders, and are the
 following:

-- `source/crt`: crt0, declared in `if`s for each port.
+- `source/crt`: crt0, declared in a file for each port.
 - `headers-sysdeps`: The headers representing the sysdeps along with OS-specific functions.
-- `sysdeps`: The actual V code for the sysdeps.
+- `vlibc/sysdeps`: The actual V code for the sysdeps.

 ## Headers necessary under headers-sysdeps